 How do I respond to a motion for interim orders?

-If you receive a motion for interim orders for custody, child support or something else, you have 13 days from the date it was mailed to file a response, or 10 days if you received the motion by hand delivery.
-You can respond by filing the same 3 forms used to oppose any other motion: the Opposition, Affidavit & Memorandum, and Order on Opposition.
+If you receive a motion for interim orders for custody, child support or something else, you have 13 days from the date it was mailed to file a response, or 10 days if it was hand delivered or served through email or TrueFiling.
+You can respond by filing • Response to Motion, TF-707.

 Return to top